St. Bartholomew Roman Catholic Church - Elmhurst (Queens), NY

 3 manuals, 41 stops, 18 ranks

-In 1983, Melvin P. Robinson of Mt.
-Vernon, N.Y. rebuilt the 1930 Midmer-Losh organ.
+The organ in St. Bartholomew's was originally built in 1930 by Midmer-Losh of Merrick, L.I., but was rebuilt in 1983 by Melvin P. Robinson of Mt.
+Vernon, N.Y.
 Robinson installed three new ranks of pipes: on the Great Organ, a 2' Super Octave replaced the 8' Violin Diapason; and on the Swell Organ, a 2' Fifteenth replaced the 8' Aeoline, and a 1-3/5' Tierce replaced the 8' Vox Humana.
 The Choir Organ stop that originally played the Great 8' Violin Diapason (which was removed) now plays the Great 8' Open Diapason.
-The original three-manual console was retained.
+These 'new' ranks are reported to be from the J.H. & C.S.
+Odell organ (1925, Op.
+568) in St. Matthias R.C.
+Church, RIdgewood, that had been replaced by a new Casavant Frères organ.
+Robinson retained the original 1930 Midmer-Losh console.

 Great Organ (Manual II) – 61 notes, enclosed with Choir except where noted